forrtproject/forrtproject.github.io/content/reversals/reversals.md

 ## **Current Status**

-This is a dynamic project that is organized in four stages for its 1st Phase.
-Currently, we are in stage 2 of phase 1:
+This is a dynamic project that is organized in four stages.
+Currently, we are in stage 2:

 1. **~~Proof of Concept Phase (adaptation of original project into FORRT, inclusion of effects from social and cognitive psychology, using Gavin Leech’s collection as a basis) → ~150 entries finished in 2021.~~**

-1. **Team Science Expansion Phase Across Disciplines** (crowd-sourcing entries and refine existing entries), started at the end of 2021 and planned until the end of **June 2022.** Draft first ‘output’ piece.
+1. **Team Science Expansion Phase Across Disciplines** (crowd-sourcing entries and refine existing entries), started at the end of 2021 and planned until mid of 2023.
+Draft of first ‘output’ piece.
+Currently a total of 320+ effects documented, 220+ of those finished.

-1. **Review Phase** (open review to identify inconsistencies, missing data, and errors), planned for the end of 2022.
+1. **Review Phase** (open review to identify inconsistencies, missing data, and errors), planned for the end of 2023.
 Finish first ‘output’ piece.
-End of Phase 1.

-1. Regular **Update Phases** (dynamically adding new effects), planned for 2023 and beyond.
+1. Regular **Update Phases** (dynamically adding new effects), planned for 2024 and beyond.

 {{% alert example %}}